pulumi/terraform-provider-aws/website/docs/r/ecs_task_set.html.markdown

 * `capacity_provider_strategy` - (Optional) The capacity provider strategy to use for the service.
 Can be one or more.
 [Defined below](#capacity_provider_strategy).
 * `external_id` - (Optional) The external ID associated with the task set.
 * `force_delete` - (Optional) Whether to allow deleting the task set without waiting for scaling down to 0.
 You can force a task set to delete even if it's in the process of scaling a resource.
-Normally, Terraform drains all the tasks before deleting the task set.
+Normally, the provider drains all the tasks before deleting the task set.
 This bypasses that behavior and potentially leaves resources dangling.
 * `launch_type` - (Optional) The launch type on which to run your service.
 The valid values are `EC2`, `FARGATE`, and `EXTERNAL`.
 Defaults to `EC2`.
 * `load_balancer` - (Optional) Details on load balancers that are used with a task set.
 [Detailed below](#load_balancer).
 * `platform_version` - (Optional) The platform version on which to run your service.
 Only applicable for `launch_type` set to `FARGATE`.
 Defaults to `LATEST`.
 More information about Fargate platform versions can be found in the [AWS ECS User Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html).
 * `network_configuration` - (Optional) The network configuration for the service.
 This parameter is required for task definitions that use the `awsvpc` network mode to receive their own Elastic Network Interface, and it is not supported for other network modes.
 [Detailed below](#network_configuration).
 * `scale` - (Optional) A floating-point percentage of the desired number of tasks to place and keep running in the task set.
 [Detailed below](#scale).
 * `service_registries` - (Optional) The service discovery registries for the service.
 The maximum number of `service_registries` blocks is `1`.
 [Detailed below](#service_registries).
 * `tags` - (Optional) A map of tags to assign to the file system.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 If you have set `copy_tags_to_backups` to true, and you specify one or more tags, no existing file system tags are copied from the file system to the backup.
-* `wait_until_stable` - (Optional) Whether `terraform` should wait until the task set has reached `STEADY_STATE`.
+* `wait_until_stable` - (Optional) Whether the provider should wait until the task set has reached `STEADY_STATE`.
 * `wait_until_stable_timeout` - (Optional) Wait timeout for task set to reach `STEADY_STATE`.
 Valid time units include `ns`, `us` (or `µs`), `ms`, `s`, `m`, and `h`.
 Default `10m`.

 ## capacity_provider_strategy